nomadyus/dotfiles/README.md

 #### Theme
 A theme for the bash console I really like called [Dracula](https://draculatheme.com/) is also included.
-- You can set up the terminal theme importing the [profile](https://github.com/yusuf-kami/dotfiles/blob/master/bin/Dracula.terminal) from `./bin/Dracula.terminal` into the **Terminal**.
+- You can set up the terminal theme by importing the [profile](https://github.com/yusuf-kami/dotfiles/blob/master/bin/Dracula.terminal) in file `./bin/Dracula.terminal` into the **Terminal**.
-- For **iTerm2** you will have to import the [color presets](https://github.com/yusuf-kami/dotfiles/blob/master/bin/Dracula.terminal) from `./bin/Dracula.terminal`into the a new profile and apply it to the console.
+- For **iTerm2** you will have to import the [color presets](https://github.com/yusuf-kami/dotfiles/blob/master/bin/Dracula.terminal) in `./bin/Dracula.terminal` into the a new profile and apply it to the console.

 These profiles can always be adjusted to your preferences once they are downloaded.
 The current look of the *Dracula* theme on Terminal is as follows:
 ![Dracula theme in Terminal](https://github.com/yusuf-kami/dotfiles/blob/master/bin/Dracula.png)